Asserati/FavoriteMovies/README.md

 - download the project and open a terminal in directory ./FavMovies

-- run "npm install" in FavMovies-front and FavMovies-back separately
+- run "npm install" in FavMovies-front and FavMovies-back directories, separately.

 After that, we have to set up our database.